hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 **Validations per Each individual request on a batch or as a single request:**
 1. Validate JSON-RPC 2.0 Specification
 2. Validate Method is supported
+3. Validate Method is allowed for batch request
-3. Validate and increase the request count for the rate limit
+4. Validate and increase the request count for the rate limit

 **Validations for the Batch Request as a whole:**
 1. Validate that the request is an array
 2. Validate Batch Request is enabled
 3. Validate Batch Request size is within the limit

 #### Batch Request examples